 What tips do you have for a new esthetician right out of school?

-It is a fact that a large percentage of people who go through the effort and investment of attending and graduating from esthetics school will never end up practicing esthetics or will do so for a short time.
+It is a fact that a large percentage of people who go through the effort and investment of attending and graduating from esthetics school will never end up practicing esthetics or will do so only for a short time.
 I believe this is because they could not find a job or if they did, the job was not the right fit for them.
 My advice is to explore every option for employment, but be sure to only apply for a position that best suits your style and personality.

 What jobs are out there for estheticians?